While there is nothing wrong with pursuing conventional education, there’s an undeniable truth to the adage that “time is money”.

 Here are a few of the highlights:

-- Combines special effects makeup artistry with 3D modelling into one, allowing the student to design realistic creatures and characters;
+- Combines special effects makeup artistry with 3D modeling into one, allowing the student to design realistic creatures and characters;

 - Offers a foundation in Photoshop, drawing from life and sculpting;